atalii/adage/README.md

   represents a nice security/annoyance compromise, and would be good to support.

 + Configuration validation and escalation dry runs.
 Should be self-explanatory, would be a nice QoL feature.
+(Validation implemented in fff516, dry runs still TODO.)

 + PAM.
 This is... rough.
 Implementing support for PAM would open up a lot, but I'm cautious about this.
 First, it all but eliminates the benefits of using